 Do all families pay in cash?

-Most families pay cash, although if there is another way you'd prefer to receive your pay, please simply let your host family know.
-If you open up a bank account (which is usually free, you just need to provide some proof of identity like your passport), your host family may be able to deposit your stipend directly into your account.
-If you'd like to change your money into U.S. dollars, you should be able to change your money at any large bank.
+Many families pay cash, although if there is another way you’d prefer to receive your stipend, let your host family know.
+If you open a bank account (which is usually free, you just need to provide some proof of identity, such as your passport), your host family may be able to deposit your stipend directly into your account.
+If you’d like to change your money into U.S. dollars, you should be able to do so at any large bank.

-You will receive a program confirmation document listing your host family's contact information, your stipend, duration of program, and program stipulations.
+You’ll receive a host family invitation listing their contact information, your stipend, your program duration, and the program stipulations.